hash function selection for cybergraph particles

 Fatal weakness: The lookup S-box that gives Tip5 its ZK advantage makes it impossible for MPC and FHE.
 In MPC, you cannot "look up a table" on secret-shared data — the lookup must be represented as a degree-2⁶⁴ polynomial or an oblivious RAM protocol, both prohibitively expensive.
 In FHE, the same problem applies to encrypted data.
 Additionally, Tip5 is locked to the Goldilocks field while the proving ecosystem has moved to M31 and BabyBear for 2–4× faster proving.

 Verdict: Eliminated.
-Specialist hash that excels in one domain (STARK proving in Triton VM) while being architecturally incompatible with two critical domains (MPC, FHE).
+Specialist hash that excels in one domain (stark proving in Triton VM) while being architecturally incompatible with two critical domains (MPC, FHE).

 3.3 MPC-Optimized: Hydra/Ciminion, RAIN